mtx13/Figure8Recommender/README.md

 ## Project Motivation <a name="motivation"></a>
   This project was built as part of the Udacity Data Science nanodegree.

-  The objective is to load disaster call messages and build a recommender engine to correctly categorize each message based on the 36 categories provided by FigureEight.
-  The output is a website that can be used to enter a new disaster message and see which categories it would be assigned to.
-Graphs are also generated showing the distribution of .....
+  The objective is to merge and load actual disaster messages provided by Figure Eight Inc. to a database.
+The next step is to build a recommender engine to correctly categorize each message based on the 36 categories provided by FigureEight.
+The web app developed as part of othe project can be used to enter new messages and see which agencies should be notified of the disaster.
+The web app also graphs some of the data using Plotly.

-  ....
-  TBC
+  Details to run python scripts and load the web page can be found in the [Execution](#execution) section.

 ## File Descriptions <a name="files"></a>
 **-Data ETL Pipeline**
  - data/process_data.py -- this script will merge the category & message files list below and load to the SQLite database.